-[Fibre Channel] A "Generic Loop" Port, able to operate as an E_Port, F_Port or FL_Port.
+[Fibre Channel] A "Generic Loop" Port, able to operate as an E Port, F Port or FL Port.

-A GL_Port can determine operating mode at switch port initialization, FL_Port when an NL_Port attachment is determined, F_Port when an N_Port attachment is determined, E_Port when an E_Port attachment is determined.
+A GL_Port can determine operating mode at switch port initialization, FL_Port when an NL Port attachment is determined, F_Port when an E_Port attachment is determined.